I recently had the daunting task of trying to eat as much traditional Jamaican food as I could in five days.

 The Jamaican drink is often a warm, spicy flavour, thanks to the fresh ginger and the combination of star anise, cinnamon and allspice.

-It’s become so popular you can find it outside Christmas and Red Stripe has a flavoured version of their beer worth trying.
+It’s become so popular you can find it outside Christmas in Jamaica and Red Stripe has a flavoured version of their beer worth trying.

 Coconut water is the clear liquid inside a young, green coconut.
 As a coconut ages, the water is replaced by air and coconut meat, which contains the fat.
 At this mature stage you find coconut milk.